tonikelope/coronapoker/docs/ec-identity-spec.md

 Implications, all expected and correct:

 - Two players sharing one machine: two nicks, two distinct keypair files. `known_identities` has one row per nick.
-- One player using two machines: the same nick yields a different keypair on each machine, so peers see the pubkey change when the player switches devices. `verified_oob` resets to 0 (unverified) silently.
+- One player using two machines: the same nick yields a different keypair on each machine, so peers with an existing pin reject the second machine until trust is explicitly reset.
-- An impostor claiming another player's nick is accepted silently into TOFU, but per-action signatures expose them at their first action: they cannot produce a signature matching the genuine pinned pubkey.
+- An impostor claiming an already-pinned nick is rejected during admission.
+First contact remains ordinary TOFU and therefore still needs password/OOB verification when that risk matters.

 ### 2.3 Fingerprint format